Defiling the viewer/listener's senses by pummeling them with unpleasant or gruesome images, flashing lights, or loud, dissonant noise.

 - Alice in Chains has a track on their Sap album called "Love Song."
 The song starts off a slow piano melody with vocals coughing and snorting for the accompaniment while a back up vocalist makes wailing sounds.
 When the lyrics start, they're sung through a megaphone while the rest of the band wails on their instruments.

-- Nirvana has "Endless Nameless" on the album Nevermind, and "Radio Friendly Unit Shifter" and "Tourette's" on In Utero
+- Nirvana has "Endless Nameless" on the album Nevermind, and "Radio Friendly Unit Shifter" and "Tourette's" on their followup In Utero.

 - The Piz and their VST instrument plugins.